alex-precosky/IoT_HomeSensor_Dashboard/README.md

 Provides an HTTP API for querying historic sensor data, and provides a web site showing plots of sensor data.

+It's hosted at http://homesensors.alexwarrior.cc where the project is described further.

 # Requirements

 * Python 2.7